ikorolev72/ffmpeg_wm_cr/README.md

 #   ffmpeg tool for watermark and text copyright

 ##  What is it?
-This script add watermark and copyright to your video
+This script add watermark and copyright to your video with fade effect

 * Version 1.0 2017.03.09